Palats/mapshot/README.md

 ```
 where `savename` is the name of the save you want to render.
 It will not modify the file - specifically, despite mod usage, it will not impact achievements for example.
 This will run Factorio to generate the mapshot - let it run, it will shut it down when finished.
 As with the regular mod, the output will be somewhere in the `script-output` directory.

+This commands takes the list of mods to load from the current active list in Factorio config - not the list of mods which were used when the save was created.
+This can lead to inconsistent renders; see https://github.com/Palats/mapshot/issues/20.

 If your Factorio data dir or binary location are not detected automatically, you can specify them with `--factorio_datadir` and `--factorio_binary`.
 You can also override the rendering parameters - see CLI help for the specific flag names.

 Steam version of Factorio is not supported for now.
 If you have only a Steam version, you can still get a standalone version on factorio.com by linking your Steam account.